thedude0606/manusoptions/PROGRESS.md

   - expiration-date-dropdown.options (used in multiple callbacks)
   - expiration-date-dropdown.value (used in multiple callbacks)
   - options-chain-status.children (used in multiple callbacks)
+- Fixed blank last, bid, and ask fields in options chain tab by ensuring these fields are always populated in the backend

 ## In Progress
 - Refactoring callbacks to combine those with shared outputs